 Perhaps we can agree that there is no real “bad” food?
 I mean, some people love powdered potatoes, stuffing mixes, marshmallows on sweet potatoes, and even Spam.

 When my second daughter was born, we’d just moved to a town in Texas one week prior.
 We didn’t know a soul, but a man my husband worked with happened to live two doors down.
 His wife was extraordinarily nice to bring over a casserole when we came home from the hospital.
 She was also generous enough to keep my older daughter, 2 1/2, overnight while I labored.
 I hadn’t even met her before so her actions were life saving.
 The following day she brought us a casserole.

 I’ve mentioned how I was raised before, with a French mother who brought with her to the U.S. all of the typical habits of a European.
 She shopped often, foraged, gardened, never opened a can, made everything from scratch, cooked globally, and never made casseroles.
 So perhaps you can understand my shock at a canned tuna casserole, topped with cream of something canned soup, and then potato chips.
 That is just not good food to me.
 And it’s not served at fine dining establishments.

 In a lovely post, my friend Stéphane Gabart write about how there are no food snobs, only food lovers, or foodies.
 It’s a delightful post about how he loves being surrounded by friends and family who love food.
 But I know from my conversations with Stéphane that neither of us loves absolutely every food that exists.
 Even as food lovers, we have our limits.
 I really dislike celeriac.
 Stéphane?
 He hates beets.
-We might think each other silly for omitting these specific foods, but we all have our own tastes, and these must be honored in everyone.
+We might think each other silly for disliking these foods, but we all have our own tastes, and these must be respected.